Why Does My Guitar Need A Setup?

 Jed

-A guitar setup is a process easily equated to something like a car service.
-You take your valued car in for a service at least once a year, so why not do the same for your beloved guitars?
+A guitar setup is a process you can liken to a car service: you take your car to a garage at least once a year to make sure it’s running smoothly – so why not give the same top treatment to your beloved guitars?

-Sometimes, a routine check is all that’s necessary to keep your guitar in top shape, much like going to the doctor for a checkup.
+Sometimes a routine check is all that’s needed to keep your acoustic or electric guitar in great working shape, feeling amazing to play and sounding the best it possibly can.

-• How often you should probably go and get your guitar setup.
+• How often you should set up your guitar

-The most obvious reason for your guitar needing a service is the fact that it’s made, primarily, of wood.
-And wood tends to react quite drastically to the environment its kept in.
-The heat and cold can twist and warp the neck and the humidity can cause the body wood to bloat or dry out.
-Particularly in acoustic guitars.
+The most likely reason why a guitar would be in need of a service is the fact that it’s made primarily of wood.
+And wood tends to react quite drastically to the environment even if it’s mostly kept indoors, as the seasons are will still cause temperature changes wherever you’re located.
+Heat and cold cause the neck to twist and/or warp, while humidity can lead to the wood bloating or drying out.
+This is particularly prevalent in acoustic guitars.

-For this reason, you need to ensure that your guitar is kept in check, regularly, so that it doesn’t cause larger issues further down the line.
+For this reason alone, you need to ensure that your guitar is regularly kept in check so that it doesn’t lead to bigger issues further down the line.

 When should I get my guitar setup?

-• If you’ve gone a year without a guitar setup.
+• If you’ve gone a year without a setup

-• If you’ve just purchased a new guitar and need it set up to your taste ie. heavier strings perhaps?
+• If you’ve just purchased a brand new or second-hand guitar

-• Some notes buzz or hardly give any sound at all.
+• Some notes buzz or sound muted when fretted

-• The intonation is out (two of the same note separated by an octave on the same string sound out of tune).
+• The intonation is out.
 You can check this by tuning the guitars open string and fretted at the 12th fret.
-If they don’t match up, the intonation may be wrong.
+If they don’t match up, the intonation is incorrect.

 • There’s visible damage.